East Los Angeles Interchange

-The East Los Angeles Interchange is an interchange complex located in Boyle Heights, California, approximately 2.5 miles (4 km) east of Downtown Los Angeles.
+The East Los Angeles Interchange is an interchange complex located in Boyle Heights, Los Angeles, approximately 1 mile (1.6 km) east of Downtown Los Angeles.
 With its southern portion handling over 550,000 vehicles per day (2008 AADT), it is the busiest freeway interchange in the world.
 The northern portion, called the San Bernardino Split, is often considered a separate interchange.
 Four numbered routes converge at the interchange: Interstate 5 (I-5), I-10, U.S. Route 101 (US 101), and State Route 60 (SR 60), but the freeway segments shift alignments and directions.

-The interchange was named the Eugene A. Obregon Memorial Interchange, to honor U.S. Marine Corps member and Medal of Honor recipient Eugene A. Obregon.
+The interchange was named the Eugene A. Obregon Memorial Interchange to honor U.S. Marine Corps member and Medal of Honor recipient Eugene A. Obregon.

 Description

 At the time of its construction in the early 1960s, the East Los Angeles Interchange was considered a civil engineering marvel.
 Located along the east bank of the Los Angeles River in the Los Angeles district of Boyle Heights, east of Downtown Los Angeles, the interchange comprises six freeway segments; that is, there are six freeway paths of travel into the complex.
 The actual number of numbered highways intersecting at this interchange is four:

 The interchange is so complex because the intersecting freeways shift alignments and directions: